Documentary Filmmaker

 When the need is crew, locations, gear or service production, use KFS.

-James Alton Films is the personal director, DP and cinematographer lane.
-Kelowna Film Studios is the production-company and infrastructure lane for larger Okanagan and BC work.
+James Alton Films is the direct home for James's director, DP and cinematographer work.
+Kelowna Film Studios handles larger production company needs for Okanagan and BC projects.

 Visit Kelowna Film Studios